 iii.
 One car, no equity amount specified.
 If two or more cars are owned then the most valuable car is exempt.

 iv.
 An irrevocable funeral trust with a value of $1,500 or less.
 Revocable burial contracts are considered countable assets, but if the applicant does not have an existing irrevocable burial contract he/she may put up to $1,500 towards one.

 v.
 Self-employment property (including tools, equipment and livestock).

 vi.
 Non-saleable property, household furnishings, furniture, clothing, jewelry, and other personal effects are not counted.

 vii.
 Indian trust and restricted lands and per capita and judgment funds.

-Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has a monthly income of less than $2,267.
+Community spouse impoverishment protection: The community spouse can keep part of the institutionalized spouse’s income if the community spouse has a monthly income of less than $3,715.50. $3,715.50 is also the maximum amount of monthly income a community spouse can have.
 Dependents can keep a portion of the institutionalized person’s income to retain an allowance of $655/month.